obioma-nduka/taito/README.md

 text

 Copy
-- In a new Command Prompt, start the frontend: cd ..\client npm start
+- In a new Command Prompt, start the frontend (for local testing): cd ..\client npm start